kdrag0n/safetynet-fix/README.md

 Key attestation is still available for other apps, as there are valid uses for it that do not involve SafetyNet.

-The "not implemented" error code from keymaster is used to simulate the most realistic failure condition to evade detection, i.e. an old device that lacks support for key attestation.
+The "not implemented" error code from Keymaster is used to simulate the most realistic failure condition to evade detection, i.e. an old device that lacks support for key attestation.